oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 #### Operators `map` and `flatMap`

 Operators are like workstations in an assembly line.
-They allow to describe transformations or intermediary steps along the processing chain.
+They allow describing transformations or intermediary steps along the processing chain.
 Each operator is a decorator, it wraps the previous `Publisher` into a new instance.
 To avoid mistakes, **the preferred way of using operators is to chain the calls**.
 Apply the next operator to the last operator's result.
 Some operators are instance methods and others are static methods.

 `map` and `flatMap` are instance method **operators**.
-You might be familiar with the concept of these operations, from functional programming, or from Java Streams.
+You might be familiar with the concept of these operations, from functional programming, or Java Streams.
 In the reactive world, they have their own semantics.

 The **map** method transforms the emitted items by applying a **synchronous function** to each item, in a 1-to-1 basis.
 Check the example below: